mozilla/chromeless/static-files/md/dev-guide/glossary.md

 Web site to participate in making the Web a better place to work, communicate and play.
 Not to be confused with Jetpack.

-__Jetpack Core__: A small, self-contained set of Awesome Jetpack Chrome Modules that form the base functionality for Jetpack.
+__Jetpack Core__: A small, self-contained set of Jetpack Chrome Modules and Low-Level Jetpack API Modules that form the base functionality for Jetpack.
 The Core can actually be "bootstrapped" into any Mozilla application or extension.

 __Jetpack Globals__: The set of global variables and objects provided to all Cuddlefish Modules, such as `console` and `memory`.
 Includes